ZeratuuLL/Reinforcement-Learning/Navigation/readme.md

       The .pth file (created by ```torch.save()```) which saves the weights of a trained agent.
 Not using the Dual structure
   * train.py :

-      The .py file which trains the agent.
+      The .py file which contains the function that can be used to train the agent.
   * Navigation_train.ipynb :

       The jupyter notebook file I actually used to train the agent.